lukmanr/CLVPipelines/README.md

 The solution has been developed and tested on Kubeflow Pipelines on Google Cloud Platform Kubernetes Engine (GKE).

-You can run the solution on a full Kubeflow installation which can be provisioned by following [this guide](https://www.kubeflow.org/docs/gke/deploy/) or on a lightweight deployment that only includes core Kubeflow Pipelines services.
+You can run the solution on a full Kubeflow installation which can be provisioned by following [the Kubeflow on GCP guide](https://www.kubeflow.org/docs/gke/deploy/) or on a lightweight deployment that only includes core Kubeflow Pipelines services.